smeagol002/guacamole-gateway-client/projects/remote-desktop/README.md

-#guacamole-rd-ts
+#guacamole-gateway-client

-This is a remote desktop Angular 15+ component for connecting to nodejs [guacamole-lite-ts gateway](https://www.npmjs.com/package/guacamole-lite-ts)
+This is a remote desktop Angular 15+ component for connecting to nodejs [guacamole-gateway-ts gateway](https://www.npmjs.com/package/guacamole-gateway-ts)

-This is based off a previous work of raytecvision with little tweaks to make it work with guacamole-lite-ts gateway.
+This is based off a previous work of raytecvision with little tweaks to make it work with guacamole-gateway-ts gateway.
 The work on this repo is highly experimental, and I have no prior experience on publishing packages to npm.
 Take this repo with a grain of salt.

 ##Code scaffolding